AZhacker15/cisc327-library-management-a2-8216-./docs/llm_test_generation.md

 The code that I received worked but there was a problem, I get an error on the last part where it tested out the edge case handling.
 The main issue was that there was no **statement** that catches or properly acknowledges the database error itself.
-Below is a snippet of what the error had said
+Below is a snippet of what the error looked like.

 ```
 Should handle unexpected database failure gracefully instead of raising TypeError.